vpio/developer-portfolio/_posts/2019-07-09-reacthooks.md

 I can see myself moving into a completely functional style of programming using React Hooks, and I'd really like to get more familiar with how they work.

 Shoutout to David Katz and Valentino Gagliardi for their tutorials!
-(Links provided above) Please connect with me on LinkedIn to follow my #30AppChallenge!
+(Links provided above) qPlease connect with me on LinkedIn to follow my #30AppChallenge!

 <a href="https://www.linkedin.com/in/piomolina/" class="button button--large">LinkedIn</a>